5 min read

 The sympathetic nervous system innervates almost every organ system to support the body’s increased physical demands during stressful situations.
 Sympathetic stimulation primarily increases blood, oxygen, and energy supplies to the heart and skeletal muscles.
 The other functions generally decrease bodily processes that may waste time or energy.
 Examples of sympathetic nervous system activity include:

 Many functions of the sympathetic nervous system directly oppose the parasympathetic nervous system.
 For example, parasympathetic activation lowers heart rate and blood pressure and stimulates digestive functions.
 Although sympathetic activation is dominant in dangerous or stressful situations, the two systems usually act in balance.

 Sympathetic nerve fibers can be sensory (afferent) or motor (efferent).
 Sensory nerves bring information from the periphery to the brain and spinal cord, and motor nerves transmit the response back to the target organs and tissues.
-The sympathetic and parasympathetic nervous systems share sensory nerves, but each has different motor nerves.
+The sympathetic and parasympathetic systems share sensory nerves, but each has different motor nerves.